ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Back-end Optimization

-\section{\revision{Back-end Optimization}}
+\section{Back-end Optimization}

-\joey{ To suppress the drift in the motion estimates, a \revision{bundle adjustment (BA)} optimization is typically needed as a back-end.
+To suppress the drift in the motion estimates, a bundle adjustment (BA) optimization is typically needed as a back-end.
 One of the most widely used strategies is the sliding-window approach, which jointly refines the poses of all involved key frames and, optionally, the depth information of co-visible 3D points by minimizing the inconsistency among heterogeneous measurements.
-However, our geometric method lacks explicit data association in the spatio-temporal domain, and thus, such a relaxation-and-refinement scheme~\cite{Forster14icra} is not applicable. \revision{Moreover, we observe that the presence of camera poses among the optimization variables does not improve the camera tracking performance.
+However, our geometric method lacks explicit data association in the spatio-temporal domain, and thus, such a relaxation-and-refinement scheme~\cite{Forster14icra} is not applicable.
+Moreover, we observe that the presence of camera poses among the optimization variables does not improve the camera tracking performance.
 This is because the local map (\ie, the involved point cloud within the window) is a fusion result relying on existing camera poses.
-It is by no means to establish additional constraints by introducing the 3D point cloud into the sliding-window optimization without relaxation.} Therefore, we attempt to create a compact and efficient back-end, which considers only the linear velocity and IMU's bias as the optimizing variables. \revision{Experiments show that the back-end built on this strategy significantly improves the tracking accuracy of our system.
-(Sec~\ref{subsec: Ablation Studies})}}
+It is by no means to establish additional constraints by introducing the 3D point cloud into the sliding-window optimization without relaxation.
+Therefore, unlike \cite{Qin18tro,liu2023esvio}, we attempt to create a compact and efficient back-end, which considers only the linear velocity and IMU's bias as the optimizing variables.
+Experiments show that the back-end built on this strategy significantly improves the tracking accuracy of our system (Sec~\ref{subsec: Ablation Studies}).

-\joey{Specifically, we apply a sliding window (shown in Fig.~\ref{fig:sliding window}), in which the last $N$ pose estimates\footnote{Note that the involved poses are only used for providing the relative pose constraints rather than being updated.} and the corresponding IMU's measurements are involved.
-The objective is to \revision{refine the estimated linear velocity and IMU biases} at the corresponding time of each involved pose so that the relative poses comply maximally with the IMU pre-integration results:}
+Specifically, we apply a sliding window (shown in Fig.~\ref{fig:sliding window}), in which the last $N$ pose estimates\footnote{Note that the involved poses are only used for providing the relative pose constraints rather than being updated.} and the corresponding IMU's measurements are involved.
+The objective is to refine the estimated linear velocity and IMU biases at the corresponding time of each involved pose by minimizing the Mahalanobis norm of IMU measurement residuals: